SNAMUTS Consulting Portfolio

 City of Perth, Western Australia – July 2015

 The City of Perth has prepared a draft Integrated Transport Strategy (ITS), which will establish the City's long term transport goals and provide a strategic, informed platform for future decision making.
 In developing this long term strategy, the City set out to develop an evidence-based understanding of the accessibility provided by the public transport network in Perth and engaged the SNAMUTS to undertake an public transport accessibility study.
 Accessibility was measured at 2015 and for three scenarios: 2031 no action; 2031 public transport committed projects; 2050 accessibility optimisation.
-The draft ITS is currently out for public consultation and a copy of the draft ITS and SNAMUTS report is available here.
+A copy of the report can be found here.

 City of Port Phillip, Melbourne, Victoria - September 2015

 This project explores the implications of a range of proposed tram service and infrastructure improvements on the public transport network performance and land use-transport integration within the City of Port Phillip.
 These improvements are currently under consideration by local and state government agencies.
 Their appraisal in this report is intended to assist the City of Port Phillip in effective advocacy and Public Transport Victoria in prioritising actions.
-Using the Spatial Network Analysis for Multimodal Urban Transport Systems (SNAMUTS) tool co-developed at RMIT University and Curtin University, the current level of public transport accessibility in metropolitan Melbourne and the City of Port Phillip has been examined, based on the existing network and services (correct at February 2015).
+The current level of public transport accessibility in metropolitan Melbourne and the City of Port Phillip has been examined, based on the existing network and services (correct at February 2015).
 The ‘Status Quo’ or baseline case is also based on the mix of land uses derived from the 2011 census.

 City of Gotebörg, Sweden – October 2014